python-escpos/python-escpos/doc/printer_profiles/capabilities.rst

 This documentation describes the profiles in the database file that is bundled with this release.
-If another configuration is to be used, this chapter can be followed for information on how to sideload another `capabilities`-database:
+If another configuration is to be used, this chapter can be followed for information on how to side-load another `capabilities`-database:
 :ref:`advanced-usage-change-capabilities-profile`.